Nalpathiyonnu (41)

-Nalpathiyonnu (41) is a 2019 Indian Malayalam-language satirical drama film directed by Lal Jose and written by P. G. Prageesh.
+Nalpathiyonnu (41) is a 2019 Indian Malayalam-language devotional satirical drama film directed by Lal Jose and written by P. G. Prageesh.
 It stars Biju Menon, Sharanjith, Nimisha Sajayan, Dhanya Ananya, Indrans and Suresh Krishna in the lead roles.
 The film is produced by G. Prajith, Anumod Bose and Adarsh Narayan and the music was composed by Bijibal.

 This socio-political satire unravels through hilarious incidents when two people - strong followers of Communist ideologies-set out on a pilgrimage to Sabarimala.
 This is the 25th directorial venture of ace director Lal Jose.
 The film was released on 8 November 2019.

 The film is inspired from true events.
 The climax of the film talks about the 2011 Sabarimala stampede, the tragedy which shocked Kerala.

 Plot

 This socio-political satire unravels through hilarious incidents when two people - leftist, fellow traveller, rationalist and educator Ullas Maashu and party activist Vavachi Kannan - set out on a pilgrimage to Sabarimala Temple.
 The story begins with showing Ullas proving people on how people can cheat them and there is no God.